-- 1 Do one of the following: - Click the Parallels icon | in the menu bar and choose Preferences. - Right-click the Parallels Desktop icon in the Dock and choose Preferences. - 2 Click Shortcuts. - 3 If necessary, click the lock icon and enter an administrator password.
+- 1 Do one of the following: - Click the Parallels Desktop icon in the menu bar and choose Preferences. - Right-click the Parallels Desktop icon in the Dock and choose Preferences. - 2 Click Shortcuts. - 3 If necessary, click the lock icon and enter an administrator password. - 4 Select Mouse Shortcuts in the sidebar.